Awards and Sponsorships

-Send your application by email to Bobbi Rose, [email protected] by April 1st, 2016.
-A decision will be made by April 11th.
-This should allow for ample time to obtain a visa.
+Send your application by email to Bobbi Rose, [email protected] by March 20, 2020.
 Please note in the subject line of the email: (your name): Application for Fostering Equity Scholarship

 You may enter all the information into the body of an email, or attach a WORD or PDF document.
 Your application must include the following: